medic/cht-docs/content/en/contribute/medic/onboarding/technical-resources.md

 Some of the suggestions below could be for internal courses and/or material created and maintained by other teammates at Medic, free resources on the internet, or paid courses, which for Medic teammates could be considered as part of the [Professional Development Benefit](https://www.notion.so/Professional-Development-f5fc299ecf984dacbd65100af100ed14) at Medic.
 {{% /alert %}}

-## Exercises
+## Developer Workshops
-There is a Slack channel *#exercism* where engineers and tech enthusiasts meet and discuss JavaScript and TypeScript exercises from [exercism.org](https://exercism.org/) on a weekly basis.
-The primary goal of this channel is to discuss with your teammates and have a fun, open discussion on how the provided solutions can be improved, while also having the opportunity to connect with people from other teams.
+There is a Slack channel *#cht-dev-workshop* for CHT community members to grow their coding skills.
+The group meets on a weekly basis.
+The primary goal of this group is to discuss with other developers and have a fun, open discussion on how the provided solutions can be improved, while also having the opportunity to connect with people from other teams.
 Even though this is optional, it is highly encouraged to join and participate frequently.

 ## Technical Resources